AKxy4321/BIRADS/README.md

-# BIRADS_Classification
-Trained a CNN on a custom dataset(BIRADS here) via Transfer Learning.
+Train CNN on a custom dataset with this repo